ncyxie/Notepad-DOT/README.md

 ## Introduction

 **Notepad DOT** is an open source and highly customizable text editor.
 It offers all the essential notepad features, along with enhanced customization options.
-It is designed for everyday life, from newbies to advanced users.
+Designed for everyday life, from newbies to advanced users.

 ## Screenshots